-Jonathon Barbaree enters his second season as the women's basketball head coach.
+Jonathon Barbaree enters his third season as the women's basketball head coach.

-The Trojans finished the 2016-17 season with a 21-7 overall record while finishing tied for 2nd in SAC regular season play.
-Barbaree led Anderson to its 11th overall appearance in the NCAA Tournament.
+The Trojans finished the 2017-18 season with a 20-11 overall record while finishing 3rd in SAC regular season play.
+Barbaree led Anderson to its 12th overall appearance in the NCAA Tournament.

 Barbaree began coaching in 1995 as a student assistant at Georgia College.
 During his stint in Milledgeville, where he spent the first nine years of his coaching career, Barbaree helped the Bobcats compile a 178-87 overall record including three Peach Belt conference championships and four National Tournament berths.
 He was a student assistant for three seasons before coaching two seasons as a graduate assistant.
 He was promoted to full-time assistant prior to the 2000-2001 season and spent four seasons in that position.

 Working under head coach John Carrick, he helped the Bobcats to three winning seasons and two Peach Belt Conference championships in 2002 and 2004.
 The Bobcats were the lowest-seeded team to come through the Peach Belt tournament and claim the conference crown in 2002.
 The 2004 team finished 28-6 and reached the Sweet 16 of the NCAA D-II tournament.

 Barbaree left Georgia College after the 2004 campaign to take an assistant position at Furman University, where he worked for four seasons through 2008.

 He then spent five years as an assistant coach at Georgia State in Atlanta.
 While working with the post players for the Lady Panthers, Barbaree was instrumental in the development of center Cody Paulk, who was named to the Colonial Athletic Association’s All-Defensive Team as a senior while setting a school-record with 77 blocks for the season.
 She finished her career with a school-record 210 blocks which ranks fifth all-time in the CAA.